HTD-Health/playbook-OUTDATED/mobile-app-beta-release.md

 This readme describes the protocols explaining how to release a beta version of mobile apps to beta users

-There are a number of scenarios when releasing an app is not a simple act of sending an installation link to beta users.
+There are a number of scenarios when releasing a beta version of an app is not a simple act of sending an installation link to beta users but requires careful preparation.
 It might be that the realease affects a large amount of users and presents a potential risk of damaging HTD reputation.
 Therefore the process of releasing a beta version should be approached carefully.

 ### Why this is very important